bthate/genocide/docs/index.rst

 **DESCRIPTION**

- **GENOCIDE** is a python3 program that holds evidence that the king of the netherlands is doing a genocide, a written response where the king of the netherlands confirmed taking note of “what i have written”, namely proof that medicine he uses in treatement laws like zyprexa, haldol, abilify and clozapine are poison that makes impotent, is both physical (contracted muscles) and mental (let people hallucinate) torture and kills members of the victim groups.
+ **GENOCIDE** is a solid, non hackable bot, that runs under systemd as a 24/7 background service starts after reboot and is intended to be programmable in a static, only code, no popen, no user imports and no reading modules from a directory.
+It can show genocide and suicide stats of king netherlands his genocide into a IRC channel, display rss feeds and log simple text messages, source code is :ref:`here <source>`.

- **GENOCIDE** contains correspondence with the International Criminal Court, asking for arrest of the king of the netherlands, for the genocide he is committing with his new treatement laws.
-Current status is an outside the jurisdiction judgement of the prosecutor which requires a reconsider to have the king actually arrested, see :ref:`here <reconsider>`.
+ **GENOCIDE** holds evidence that king netherlands is doing a genocide, a written :ref:`response <king>` where king netherlands confirmed taking note of “what i have written”, namely :ref:`proof <evidence>` that medicine he uses in treatement laws like zyprexa, haldol, abilify and clozapine are poison that make impotent, is both physical (contracted muscles) and mental (let people hallucinate) torture and kills members of the victim groups.

- **GENOCIDE** is also a solid, non hackable bot, that runs under systemd as a 24/7 background service and starts after reboot, intended to be programmable in a static, only code, no popen, no imports and no reading modules from a directory.
-It can show genocide and suicide stats into the channel, display rss feeds and log simple text messages.
-See the source code :ref:`here <source>`.
+ **GENOCIDE** contains :ref:`correspondence <correspondence>` with the International Criminal Court, asking for arrest of the king of the netherlands, for the genocide he is committing with his new treatement laws.

- **GENOCIDE** installs 52 files containing photo's and pdf's of communications between me, the first chamber, king and prosecutor.
-If you do not wish to have them installed a simple ``pip3 uninstall genocide`` will remove them from the system.
+ Current status is an outside the jurisdiction judgement of the prosecutor which requires a :ref:`reconsider <reconsider>` to have the king actually arrested.

 **INSTALL**